u-boot/u-boot/tools/binman/binman.rst

     this size.
 If this is not provided, it will be set to the size of the contents.

+min-size:
+    Sets the minimum size of the entry.
+This size includes explicit padding ('pad-before' and 'pad-after'), but not padding added to meet alignment requirements.
+While this does not affect the contents of the entry within binman itself (the padding is performed only when its parent section is assembled), the end result will be that the entry ends with the padding bytes, so may grow.
+Defaults to 0.

 pad-before:
     Padding before the contents of the entry.
 Normally this is 0, meaning that the contents start at the beginning of the entry.
 This can be used